nbeversl/urtext-sublime/example project/README.txt

          {{ From a selected node

             Position the cursor in the node you want to see as root (outermost) and select "Urtext: Show Tree From Current Node" from the Sublime Command Palette.
 This will add a new split view to the left side of the current view in Sublime, containing a tree with the selected node as root.
-                                                                                            /-- ID:79810728095518 --/ }}
+                                                                                            /-- ID:00f --/ }}

          {{  From the root

              Position the cursor anywhere in the node/file and select "Urtext: Show Tree From Root".
 This will do the same as above, but the tree will include everything back to the node's root.
 If the tree extends upward beyond the current file, that will also be included.
-                                                                                            /-- ID:79810728095432 --/ }}
+                                                                                            /-- ID:00g --/ }}

         Note that each branch of the resulting file tree contains a 14-digit Node ID that works like a link.
 You can navigate the links on the tree as normal using Shift-Control-/ .

         File trees are displayed in Sublime's "scratch" views, meaning they will never report as being dirty (unsaved).
 They are intended for one-time/temporary use and will not update when a node/file changes.
 To make permanent and dynamically updated trees, see 79810911080130.

         CREDIT: The tree display uses the module anytree (https://pypi.org/project/anytree/.)
-                                                                                              /--ID:79810822060133--/ }}
+                                                                                              /--ID:00h--/ }}
-                                                                                                /-- ID:79810728103313 --/ }}
+                                                                                                /-- ID:00i --/ }}

-{{  Timestamps                                                                                   /--ID:79810913063635--/
+{{  Timestamps                                                                                   /--ID:00j--/

     One of the most important features for organizing and tracking writing is timestamps.
 Urtext utilizes human-readable Timestamps in the format: <Thu., Feb.
 07, 2019, 05:57 PM>.
 In Sublime Urtext, insert a timestamp for the current date and time ("now") anywhere by pressing Control-T.

     Timestamps can be part of Metadata (see below) but can also be inserted anywhere else.
 Urtext utilizes a "loose" parsing of inline timestamps, meaning they can be placed anywhere and will be recognized and parsed by a timeline view.

-    {{  Timeline View:                                                                           /--ID:79810913063637--/
+    {{  Timeline View:                                                                           /--ID:00k--/

-        Since Node IDs are a derivation of the node's creation time (see 79810913063619), they can be used to order the nodes in time.
-Urtext will parse these along with manually added timestamps into a detailed overview of the project's timeline.
+        Urtext will parse node timestamp along with inline timestamps into a detailed overview of the project timeline.
 Press Ctrl-Shift-T or select Urtext: Show Timeline in the Sublime command palette.
-Each Node ID or timestamp is shown in chronological order with nearby text.
+Each node or inline timestamp is shown in chronological order with nearby text.
 As everywhere in a project, node IDs shown are links that can be opened using Ctrl-/.  }}    }}

-{{  Links:                                                                                     /-- ID:79810913063734 --/
+{{  Links:

     {{  Linking to other nodes

-        Since node IDs are 14 digits long (see 79810913063619), any 14 consecutive digits in an Urtext project are read as a link.
+        To write a link, using the "greater than" angular bracket (>) followed by a node ID.
 Press Shift-Ctrl-/ on a line containing a link to open the node with the linked ID.
 If the linked node is inline, Sublime will jump to and center its starting point.
 Note that Urtext reads node regions on every save, so cursor location may be imprecise if the file has been altered since the last save.

-        Linking does not require a filename, only a 14-digit Node ID (created automatically when a new node is made).
+        Linking does not require a filename, only a Node ID.
 Any other information around the Node ID (such as the rest of the filename, or arbitrary text), will be ignored.
 See 79810913063619 for more information on file naming and Node IDs.

         {{  Sublime Text tools to help with linking
             Two Sublime Command Palette commands can make linking quick and easy: